nginxinc/nginx-gateway-fabric/docs/developer/go-style-guide.md

 The `-gcflags '-m'` can be used to analyze escape analysis and estimate logging costs.

 ### Reduce the number of stored pointers.
-Structures should store instances whenever possible.
+Structures should store instances whenever possible

 DO NOT use pointers to avoid copying.
 Pass by value.
 Ancillary benefit is reduction of nil checks.
 Fewer pointers helps garbage collection and can indicate memory regions that can be skipped.
 It reduces de-referencing and bounds checking in